tobyspark/folk-rnn-webapp/README.md

 To get in, `vagrant ssh` and you should see your shell prompt change to `ubuntu@ubuntu`.
 Type `logout` or `<ctrl-d>` to close the ssh connection.

 Once you have issued the runserver command,  navigate to http://127.0.0.1:8000 in your browser as it tells you.

+Note: if the specification for the VM changes, e.g. what's in the `Vagrantfile`, those changes will need to be retrospectively applied to any existing machines.
+Either `vagrant reload --provision` the existing machine, or `vagrant destroy; vagrant up` to create a fresh machine to this spec.

 ### Tests
 ```